-The high exposure to structured products (as well as high exposure to single issuer in respect of the Complainant), which was allowed to occur by the Service Provider in the Complainant's portfolio, jars with the regulatory requirements that applied to the Retirement Scheme at the time, particularly Standard Operational Condition ('SOC') 2.7.1 and 2.7.2 of the 'Directives for Occupational Retirement Schemes, Retirement Funds and Related Parties under the Special Funds (Regulation) Act, 2002', ('the Directives'), which applied from the Scheme's inception in 2011 until the registration of the Scheme under the RPA on 1 January 2016.
+The high exposure to structured products as well as high exposure to single issuers, which was allowed to occur by the Service Provider in the Complainants' respective portfolio, jars with the regulatory requirements that applied to the Retirement Scheme at the time, particularly Standard Operational Condition ('SOC') 2.7.1 and 2.7.2 of the 'Directives for Occupational Retirement Schemes, Retirement Funds and Related Parties under the Special Funds (Regulation) Act, 2002', ('the Directives') which applied from the Scheme's inception in 2011 until the registration of the Scheme under the RPA on 1 January 2016.

 The applicability and relevance of these conditions to the case in question was highlighted by MPM itself. (fn.
-67 Para.
+94 Para.
 21 & 23 of the Note of Submissions filed by MPM in 2019)